A-D-DBS-application/web-application-2025-group-34/README.md

 - **Purpose**: Cloud file storage
 - **Usage**: Secure file upload, download, and organization
 - **Not used for**: Core application logic or calculations

-## Known Limitations (MVP Scope)

-As an MVP, the following features are intentionally limited:

-- Basic error handling (not production-grade)
-- Limited export functionality
-- No real-time notifications
-- Basic analytics dashboard
-- No mobile application
-- No API documentation
-- Limited user documentation

-These limitations are by design to focus on core functionality validation.

 ## Partner Validation